adrien-perello/Computer-Science-Crash-Course/README.md

 **1. Install an Environment Management Tool**

-  - install [mamba](https://mamba.readthedocs.io/en/latest/) (faster and more efficient than Conda)
+  - install [anaconda](https://www.anaconda.com/products/individual) (popular for Data Science, but slower)
-  - or [anaconda](https://www.anaconda.com/products/individual) (popular for Data Science, but slower)
+  - or [mamba](https://mamba.readthedocs.io/en/latest/) (faster and more efficient than anaconda)

 **2. Download the Repository**

   - Click on **Code > Download ZIP**
   - Extract the ZIP file to a preferred location on your computer.
-  - or, [clone it](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) if you are tech savy and have git installed
+  - or, [clone it](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) (instead of ZIP download) if you are tech savy and have git installed

 ![download repo](./img/import.png)